Articles-Joey/project-manager/README.md

-# Package Browser
+# Node Project Manager

 ![Preview](/public/img/preview.webp)

-An easier way to manage and view all your package.json across multiple projects.
+An easier way to manage and view all your NPM projects.

 ## Features